 Unfortunately, there’s no one-click connect option.
 Instead, you need to open the “All Locations” list, select a country, and choose “Automatic Connect“ or a specific city.
 I recommend choosing a server closer to your location for the highest speeds and lowest server delay.

 Hotspot Shield has solid basic security but lacks more advanced features that other premium VPNs offer.
 It has a kill switch available on Windows, macOS, and Android, but not the iOS version.
 The iOS app barely has any security options compared to the Android version — strange when most VPNs are trying to have the same features across devices.

 As for your real IP address, it’s hidden and won’t be linked to your device when Hotspot Shield is connected (which is useful for torrenting and private browsing).
 I ran several leak tests, and I was happy to see that the provider passed all of them.

 Your online traffic is kept hidden by AES-256 encryption in conjunction with Hotspot Shield’s Catapult Hydra protocol.
 You can also choose IKEv2, although other popular protocols such as OpenVPN are missing.
 For more information on how encryption and VPN protocols work, take a look at the beginner’s guide to VPNs.

 Hotspot Shield doesn’t have an ad blocker, invisibility on LAN (which hides your device from others on the same network), or dedicated obfuscated servers that can work in restrictive countries.
-If you’re looking for a fully-featured and independently audited premium VPN, NordVPN is my #1 pick.
-You can try NordVPN for free for 30 days and compare it to Hotspot Shield before making your choice.
+If you’re looking for a fully-featured and independently audited premium VPN, ExpressVPN is my #1 pick.
+You can try ExpressVPN risk-free for 30 days and compare it to Hotspot Shield before making your choice.